smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 ### Constructors

 Another familiar concept to programmers is the **constructor**.
-It is called upon deploying the contract, so as to set the state of the contract once created.
+When you deploy a contract, the constructor sets the state of the contract when it is first created.

 In `HelloWorld`, the constructor takes in a `string` as a parameter and sets the `message` state variable to that string.